Warbo/chriswarbo-net/unfinished/env_vars.md

 to env vars.
 Config files and env vars are both strings of bytes, so what works for one will usually work for the other.
-In particular, I have nothing against JSON inside environment variables (although judgment needs to be made about when to a single variable containing a JSON object, and when to use multiple variables).
+In particular, I have nothing against JSON inside environment variables (although judgment needs to be made about when to use a single variable containing a JSON object, and when to use multiple variables).

 ### Dependency Injection ###